 Hyaluronic acid is a main ingredient for most modern dermal fillers.
 This substance is originally found in the body as a hydrating and collagen-protecting agent in the skin’s extracellular matrix.
 It encourages the migration and activation of fibroblasts and inhibits matrix-metalloproteinase (MMP) that degrades collagen.
 As such, it plays an integral role in the maintenance of the skin’s health and youthfulness; consequently, the decline in the concentration of this substance in the body leads to dull, blemished skin.

-Dermal fillers are temporary but excellent boosters for aging skin.
-Many of them have an impressive track record of removing fine lines and severe deep wrinkles, volumizing the sagging skin and skeletal areas, and improving harsh skin complexion.
-But what matters is the type of hyaluronic acid-based filler being used and how it is manufactured.
-Overall, a high-quality hyaluronic acid filler is a gel that is viscoelastic enough to conform to the contours of the face, which is unique across individuals.
+Some dermal fillers are temporary, however they are excellent vitality boosters for aging skin.
+Many of the formulations have an impressive, extensive track record of removing fine lines and severe deep wrinkles, volumizing areas of sagging or sunken skin, and improving harsh skin complexion.
+However, what matters most is the type of hyaluronic acid-based filler used in the formulation and how it is manufactured.
+Overall, a high-quality hyaluronic acid filler is produced in a gel form that is viscoelastic enough to allow it to conform to the contours of the face, something that is unique across individuals.

 Do Juvederm and Esthelis Work the Same Way?